Single in Seoul: Synopsis

-The story revolves around two people, having different temperament and lifestyle.
+The story revolves around two people who have different temperament and lifestyle.
 They meet via an essay about single life, and then old memories are rekindled, opening the past wounds.

 Park Yeong-ho (Lee Dong-wook) is an instructor and influencer with 300,000 followers, who enjoys being single.
-Joo Hyeon-jin (Im Soo-jung) is Park Yeong-ho's college junior and an editor-in-chief of a publishing company and in-charge of the essay series titled “Single in the City”.
+Joo Hyeon-jin (Im Soo-jung) is Park Yeong-ho's college junior and an editor-in-chief of a publishing company and in-charge of the essay series titled "Single in the City".